Vsantsaran/Machine_Learning_Additional_Assignment_SSV/README.md

 **4.** ./train_direct.sh

 **5.** python3 analyze_results.py --log-dir experiments/cotton_mobilevit_20251126_181302/logs --output-dir output
-–––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––
+––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––

-A folder named "experiments" will be created, inside which all the logs, images, checkpoints and other related files will be stored.
-The name of the folder inside the **experiments** folder may change, so write the one that is there in your directory.
+A folder named "_experiments_" will be created, inside which all the logs, images, checkpoints and other related files will be stored.
+The name of the folder inside the _experiments_ folder may change, so please use the name that has been given to your folder inside the _experiments_ folder.

-Ensure you have installed all the required packages. the _validate.sh_ script will install them, but if it doesn't work, then ensure that you have at least installed the packages mentioned in the _requirements.txt_ file.
+Ensure that you have installed all the required packages.
+The _validate.sh_ script will install them, but if it doesn't work, then ensure that you have at least installed the packages mentioned in the _requirements.txt_ file.

-You may install like this - _**pip install -r requirements.txt**_
+You may install the packages manually like this: _**pip install -r requirements.txt**_

 Thank you for referring to our GitHub page.
 Feel free to contact us at the provided contact information or email address to query or suggest any improvements.
 We hope you found this work interesting and inspiring.

-Contact: +91 639-8188-367
+**Contact:** +91 639-8188-367

-Mail: santvsaran@gmail.com
+**Mail:** santvsaran@gmail.com